sofoniasElala/DiningReviewAPI/README.md

 # DiningReviewAPI

-This repo contains a Java Spring Boot API that serves as a backend for a  mock restaurant reviewing website for customers with allergies to egg, dairy, and peanut.
-The API allows reviewers to create/update a profile, submit reviews for existing restuarants. then the admins can accept/reject those pending reviews..etc. check the API end points seciton for more.
-The app utilizes Spring Boot, Spring Data JPA, and H2 for database management.
-This project was developed as a demonstration of my skills in Java and Spring Boot development.
+This is a Java Spring Boot API that serves as a backend for a restaurant reviewing website catering to customers with allergies to egg, dairy, and peanut.
+It allows reviewers to create/update their profile, submit reviews for existing restaurants, and enables admins to accept/reject pending reviews.
+The API end points section provides further details.
+The app uses Spring Boot, Spring Data JPA, and H2 for database management.
+It was developed as a demonstration of my Java and Spring Boot development skills.

 ## Technologies Used